jtassia/Functional-Light-JS/ch3.md

 **Note:** In Ramda, this utility is referred to as `unapply(..)`, being that it's the opposite of `apply(..)`.
 I think the "spread"/"gather" terminology is a little more descriptive for what's going on.

 We can use this utility to gather individual arguments into a single array, perhaps because we want to adapt a function with array parameter destructuring to another utility that passes arguments separately.
-We will cover `reduce(..)` in Chapter 9, but briefly: it repeatedly calls its reducer function with two individual parameters, which we can now *gather* together:
+We will cover `reduce(..)` more fully in Chapter 9; in short, it repeatedly calls its reducer function with two individual parameters, which we can now *gather* together:

 ```js
 function combineFirstTwo([ v1, v2 ]) {